Primary Liver Cancer

 Some cancers, if localized, can be resected.
 Resection or liver transplantation may prolong survival.

 This distinct variant of hepatocellular carcinoma has a characteristic morphology of malignant hepatocytes enmeshed in lamellar fibrous tissue.
-It usually occurs in young adults and has no association with preexisting cirrhosis, HBV, HCV, or other known risk factors. α-Fetoprotein (AFP) levels are rarely elevated.
+It usually occurs in young adults and has no association with preexisting cirrhosis, hepatitis B virus (HBV), hepatitis C virus (HCV), or other known risk factors.
+Alpha-fetoprotein (AFP) levels are rarely elevated.

 Prognosis is better than that for hepatocellular carcinoma, and many patients survive several years after tumor resection.

 This tumor originates in the biliary epithelium.
 It is common in China, where underlying infestation with liver flukes is believed to contribute.
-Elsewhere, it is less common than hepatocellular carcinoma (see Hepatocellular Carcinoma); histologically, the two may overlap.
-Primary sclerosing cholangitis greatly increases risk of cholangiocarcinoma.
+Elsewhere, it is less common than hepatocellular carcinoma; histologically, the two may overlap.
+Primary sclerosing cholangitis greatly increases risk of cholangiocarcinoma (1).
+Prognosis is poor in the vast majority of patients.
+However, for the few isolated hilar cholangiocarcinomas < 2 cm that are treated with adjuvant brachytherapy, liver transplantation has an evolving role.

-Although rare, hepatoblastoma is one of the most common primary liver cancers in infants, particularly those with a family history of familial adenomatous polyposis (see Familial Adenomatous Polyposis).
+Although rare, hepatoblastoma is one of the most common primary liver cancers in infants, particularly those with a family history of familial adenomatous polyposis.
 It can also develop in children.
 Some patients with hepatoblastoma present with precocious puberty caused by ectopic gonadotropin production, but the cancer is usually detected because of deteriorating general health and a right upper quadrant mass.
 An elevated AFP level and abnormal imaging test results may help in the diagnosis.